evocn/evocn.github.io/content/bones/rules.md

 Here's a list of basic maneuvers anyone can use.
 - **Dodge** | Give yourself +1 Armor and +1 Agility till next turn.
 - **Defend** | Take all attacks targeting a nearby ally.
 - **Grapple** | Strength contest with an opponent.
 They can choose Strength or Agility.
 If you succeed, you and the opponent can't move or take actions while you wrestle until checking again next turn.
+When you're wrestling, you can choose to make a check to escape, or, if you're unarmed or wielding a knife, you can make an attack against your opponent.
+- **Disarm** | You roll a strength check against 9 + your opponent's Strength or Agility.
+If you succeed, you disarm your opponent of one weapon they carry.
+It ends up on the ground at your feet.
 - **Dash** | Move again.
 - **Shove** | You make an unarmed attack against an enemy's Avoid to try to push them around.